zaphosting/docs/en/fivem_txadmin_features.md

 ## txAdmin Log

-In the TxAdmin log we can see what has been done in the TxAdmin interface lately, so we can check for example what created users are doing in the interface:
+In the txAdmin log we can see what has been done in the txAdmin interface lately, so we can check for example what created users are doing in the interface:

 ![](https://screensaver01.zap-hosting.com/index.php/s/jYzJZGdALfKqF8s/preview)

 ## Settings

-In the settings, several settings can be made for TxAdmin and the FiveM server, these are divided into several categories.
+In the settings, several settings can be made for txAdmin and the FiveM server, these are divided into several categories.

 Here you can also create backups of the database, import bans from other resources, or reset the FiveM server.
 ![](https://screensaver01.zap-hosting.com/index.php/s/JiHtm8J3fH7W4R7/preview)